astropy/astropy/docs/development/codeguide.rst

   Additionally, the package must be compatible with using a system-installed library in place of the library included in Astropy.

-* In cases where C extensions are needed but Cython cannot be used, the `PEP 7 Style Guide for C Code <http://www.python.org/dev/peps/pep-0007/>`_ is recommended.
+* In cases where C extensions are needed but Cython_ cannot be used, the `PEP 7 Style Guide for C Code <http://www.python.org/dev/peps/pep-0007/>`_ is recommended.

+* C extensions (Cython_ or otherwise) should provide the necessary information for building the extension via the mechanisms described in :ref:`building-c-or-cython-extensions`.

 Requirements Specific to Affiliated Packages
 --------------------------------------------